INSPIRE-MIF/gp-data-service-linking-simplification/proposals/JRC/ds-linking-simplification-good-practice.md

  - In Scenario 2, the [INSPIRE NS - Download Service TG] maps all INSPIRE metadata elements to the applicable elements in the service, e.g. ATOM feed elements in this case.
 [Annex B](#annex-b), which is subject to future work proposes an approach for the revision of the mapping of the INSPIRE requirements with the aim to possibly remove the Extended Capabilities section.
 - The data set metadata URL may point to a Discovery Service different from the national reference catalog.
 This may apply especially for federated Discovery Service catalogues.

-For Atom Syndication Format services (Atom download service) this specification refers to [INSPIRE NS - Download Service TG] Chapter 5 "Atom Implementation of Pre-defined Dataset Download Service".
+For Atom Syndication Format services (Atom download services - see [RFC 4287]) this specification refers to [INSPIRE NS - Download Service TG] Chapter 5 "Atom Implementation of Pre-defined Dataset Download Service".

 #### Requirement: Download Service Feed \<entry\> element